ebarrieau/pid-complete/README.md

 ## pid-complete node

-This node implements a PID controller that is easy to implement into your flow, but gives you enough options to control complex systems.
+This node is a PID controller that is easy to implement into your flow, but gives you enough options to control complex systems.
 This implementation uses the parallel (ideal) form of the PID equation instead of the classical form.
 This means that the system uses three gains (kp, ki, and kd) as opposed to one gain and two times (kp, ti, and td) - this is a design choice of this library.

 The setpoint and PID gains are not saved across restarts, so you must initialize these variables in your flow before starting the node or you will get an error.

-### Input
+### Inputs

-1. `msg.payload` - must contain the input process variable (PV) unless a command is send.
+1. `msg.payload` - must contain the input process variable (PV) unless a command is send or valid topic is set.
 2. `msg.cmd` - can contain **reset**, **disable**, **auto**, or **manual**.
 3. `msg.topic` - can contain no topic or **sp** with the new setpoint in the `msg.payload`, **kp** with the new proportional gain in `msg.payload`, **ki** with the new integral gain in `msg.payload`, or **kd** with the new derivative gain in `msg.payload`.

 ### Output

 1. `msg.topic` - contains the name of the node.
-2. `msg.payload` - contains the output setpoint if in Auto or Manual.
+2. `msg.payload` - contains the output value if in **auto** or **manual**.
 3. `msg.proportional` - contains the output of the last proportional calculation.
 4. `msg.integral` - contains the output of the last integral calculation.
 5. `msg.derivative` - contains the output of the last derivative calculation.